brian-d-richardson/sparcc/README.md

 ### Synthetic Data Analysis

-The workflow used to analyze the ENROLL-HD dataset in the accompanying paper is replicated in the folder `synth_data_analysis/`, but using synthetic data.
+The workflow used to analyze the ENROLL-HD data set in the accompanying paper is replicated in the folder `synth_data_analysis/`, but using synthetic data.
 Details and a data dictionary are provided in `synth_data_analysis/00-SynthData-Dictionary.Rmd`.